NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{Yang et al.} \cite{2021YangObjectComposition} (September 2021) created composition model which can edit objects within the scene.
-They used a voxel-based approach \cite{nerf2020_NSVF}, creating a voxel grid of features which is jointly optimized with MLP parameters.
-They used two different NeRFs, one for objects, one for the scene, both of which were conditioned on interpolated voxel features.
+\textbf{Yang et al.} (September 2021) \cite{2021YangObjectComposition} created \textbf{Object-NeRF}, a composition model that can separate and edit objects within the scene.
+They used a hybrid voxel-based approach \cite{nerf2020_NSVF}, creating a voxel grid of features that is jointly optimized with MLP parameters.
+They used two different NeRFs, one for objects and one for the scene, both of which were conditioned on interpolated voxel features.
 The object NeRF was further conditioned on a set of object activation latent codes.
-Their method was trained and evaluated on ScanNet\cite{2017scannet} as well as an inhouse ToyDesk dataset with instance segmentation labels.
-They incorporated segmentation labels with a mask loss term identifying each in-scene object.
+Their method was trained and evaluated on ScanNet \cite{2017scannet} as well as an in-house ToyDesk dataset with instance segmentation labels.
+They incorporated segmentation labels with a mask loss term, identifying each in-scene object.

-\textbf{NeRFReN} \cite{2022nerfren} (November 2021) addressed the problem of reflective surfaces in NeRF view synthesis.
+\textbf{NeRFReN} (November 2021) \cite{2022nerfren} addressed the problem of reflective surfaces in NeRF view synthesis.
 The authors separated the radiance field into two components, transmitted $(\sigma^t,\V{c}^t)$ and reflected $(\sigma^r,\V{c}^r)$, with the final pixel value given by

 where $\beta$ is the reflection fraction given by the geometry of the transmitted radiance field as